 What else do I bring to orientation?

-You will need a photo ID and your Campus Computer Account information that includes your username and password.
+You will need a government issued photo ID and your Campus Computer Account information that includes your username and password.

 How many guests can come?